-My work has appeared – or is about to appear – in the Journal of Conflict Resolution, Quarterly Journal of Political Science, Party Politics, and Electoral Studies, among others.
+My work has appeared in the Journal of Conflict Resolution, Quarterly Journal of Political Science, Party Politics, and Electoral Studies, among others.

-Currently, I am working on papers relating to inequality, efficacy and protest in South Africa and about to start a larger project investigating the demand side of clientelism in Tunisia and South Africa.
+Currently, I am working on papers relating to inequality, efficacy and protest in South Africa and on a larger project investigating the demand side of clientelism in Tunisia and South Africa.
 Most of my current work involves survey experiments.

 See my CV here